RockyTheDawg/Rocky-Digital-Media/README.md

-# Rocky Digital Media
+# Rocky Digital Media!

-A photography booking website for RockyTheDog, built to help people view services, check pricing, request handler support, and find social/contact links in one place.
+This is a photography booking website for RockyTheDog (OWNER), built to help people view services, check pricing, request handler support, and much more!

 ## Live Site